mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 When a user visits a page with that HTML fragment, the browser will attempt to make a GET request to that URL.
 If the user is logged in, the browser will provide their session cookies and the account deletion attempt will be successful.

 While there are a variety of mitigation strategies such as Origin/Referrer checking and challenge-response systems (such as [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA)), the most common and transparent method of CSRF mitigation is through the use of anti-CSRF tokens.
 Anti-CSRF tokens prevent CSRF attacks by requiring the existence of a secret, unique, and unpredictable token on all destructive changes.
 These tokens can be set for an entire user session, rotated on a regular basis, or be created uniquely for each request.
-Although [`SameSite`](#Cookies) cookies are the best defense against CSRF attacks, they are not yet fully supported in all browsers and should be used in conjection with other anti-CSRF defenses.
+Although [`SameSite`](#Cookies) cookies are the best defense against CSRF attacks, they are not yet fully supported in all browsers and should be used in conjunction with other anti-CSRF defenses.

 ## Examples